se-edu/learningresources/contents/android/IntroToAndroid.md

 An `Activity` represents a single screen with a user interface.
 For example, an event app could have an `Activity` to login, an `Activity` to view the event schedule and another `Activity` to search for locations.

 #### Layouts
 `Layouts` defines a user interface structure for an `Activity`.
 They specify how each child   `View` will be placed.
 For example, [ConstraintLayout](https://developer.android.com/training/constraint-layout/index.html) allows you to define constraints between views that will lead to a more responsive UI.
 Often, apps also need to display a scrolling list of elements and this is where [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview.html) comes in handy.
-The RecyclerView is very versatile.
+The `RecyclerView` is very versatile.
 It can be used to easily create apps like the one below:

 ![RecyclerView Example](https://i.imgur.com/vbIL5HA.gif)

 ([Image](https://i.imgur.com/vbIL5HA.gif) from [Codepath](https://guides.codepath.com/android/using-the-recyclerview))

-It can also be used to create apps that will benefit from a Staggered Grid just with a few lines!
+It can also be used to create apps that will benefit from a Staggered Grid.
+You just need a few lines of Java code as seen below:
 ```Java
 // First parameter is number of columns and second param is orientation i.e Vertical or Horizontal
 StaggeredGridLayoutManager gridLayoutManager = new StaggeredGridLayoutManager(2, StaggeredGridLayoutManager.VERTICAL);
 // Attach the layout manager to the recycler view
 recyclerView.setLayoutManager(gridLayoutManager);
 ```

 Sample code is from [Codepath](https://guides.codepath.com/android/using-the-recyclerview).

+The app with a Staggered Grid will then look like this:
 ![Staggered Grid Example](https://i.imgur.com/AlANFgj.png)

 ([Image](https://i.imgur.com/AlANFgj.png) from [Codepath](https://guides.codepath.com/android/using-the-recyclerview))

 You can also build a `Layout` easily using [Android Layout Editor](https://developer.android.com/studio/write/layout-editor.html).